King of Pentacles

 Like all court cards, the King of Pentacles can represent people or things other than yourself:

-- Generosity or promoting higher aims and causes through a position that allows you to promote both.
-This comes from knowing true wealth is not a number in a bank account, but converting money into things that are much more valuable, and especially being able to help those close to you or those who need aid.
+• Generosity or promoting higher aims and causes through a position that allows you to promote both.
+This comes from knowing true wealth is not a number in a bank account but the ability to convert money into valuable aid for those close to you

-- When reversed, the card can point to a micro-manager, or someone who values wealth for its own sake.
+• When reversed, the card can point to a micromanager, or someone who values wealth for its own sake.
 This person can appear materialistic and greedy or cold.
 The reversed card can also point to financial losses.
 It can point to mistaking wealth for value.
-Money does not make you wealthy.
 Consuming wealth to create value for yourself and those things you care about is true wealth.

 When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
 The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.